Roger A Simpson

 Class assignments and grading

-Using UW 4.0 scale, 30 percent of the grade will come from the final examination, 50 percent from specific assigned papers, and 20 percent from participation in class forums.
+Using UW 4.0 scale, 40 percent of the grade will come from midterm examinations, 30 percent from a group project, 10 percent from a discussion forum posting, and 20 percent from quiz section work.